-Why should you avoid them, if possible?
+Why should you avoid origination fees, if possible?
 Because they’re calculated as a percentage of the loan, one of the effects of origination fees is that the more you borrow, the higher the fee.
 And origination fees on personal loans can go higher than one percent, sometimes much higher.
-According to NerdWallet, some lenders charge origination fees as high as 8 percent.
-An origination fee on $10,000 personal loan might be $500.
-Because an origination fee can reduce the loan balance you receive, if you need a $10,000 personal loan, you may need to reconsider your loan amount request to ensure you get the money you need.
+According to NerdWallet, some lenders charge origination fees as high as 8%.
+An origination fee on a $10,000 personal loan might be $500.
+Because an origination fee can reduce the loan balance you receive, if you need a $10,000 personal loan, you may need to adjust you loan amount request to ensure you get the money you need.